How to Get Through Holiday Spending When Tackling Debt Repayment

 How to Get Through Holiday Spending When You’re Tackling Debt Repayment

-So how do you navigate an expensive month with Christmas gifts to put under the tree, family dinner parties to host, and all the other odds and ends that come with the holiday season?
+So how do you navigate an expensive month with Christmas gifts to put under the tree, family dinners to plan and host, and all the other odds and ends that come with the holiday season?
 Whether you’ve got one week, one month, or one year to plan, here’s a step-by-step guide to getting through the holiday season while staying on course with your debt repayment.

 Don’t Abandon Your Debt Repayment Plan

-Consider how much income you have for the month, and account for all of your regular expenses, including your rent, bills, and groceries.
-Don’t forget about your debt repayment plan, whether it’s a debt consolidation loan you’re making monthly payments on or making payments to credit card companies for balances you’re chipping away at – they all need to be addressed in your budget.
+Instead, consider how much income you have for the month, and account for all of your regular expenses, including your rent, bills, and groceries.
+Remember to include your debt repayment plan, whether it’s a debt consolidation loan you’re making monthly payments on or payments to credit card companies for balances you’re chipping away at – they all need to be addressed in your budget.

-The remaining funds you have leftover can be used for your Christmas spending.
-Keep in mind while you’re budgeting, some categories, such as prepping lunch for the work week, won’t need as much money which you can allocate to your Christmas spending pot for holiday hosting.
+Once the essentials are taken care of, the money that you have left over can be used for your Christmas spending.
+Keep in mind while you’re budgeting, some categories, such as prepping lunch for the work and/or school week, won’t need as much money during this time, so you can also allocate the surplus to your Christmas spending budget.

-Building this plan is the easy part – it’s adhering to the parameters that you’ve set that’s hard, especially if you’re shopping down to the wire.
-This is why building a blueprint for your shopping matters.
-If you know you’re only allowed to spend $20 on your siblings and $50 on your spouse, you won’t blow your budget when you’re doing your Christmas shopping at the mall.
+Building this plan is the easier part – it’s sticking to the guidelines that you’ve set that can be tough, especially if you’re shopping at the last minute.
+This is why creating a blueprint for your shopping is so helpful.
+If you know you’re only allowed to spend $20 on your siblings and $50 on your spouse, you won’t blow your budget when you’re doing your Christmas shopping at the mall or online.

 Use Your Gift Cards and Rewards Points Strategically

-It’s highly likely you have unused gift cards to department stores around your home and unused Amazon vouchers in your inbox.
-These gift cards and vouchers will be a tremendous help to your budget, offsetting your expenses and freeing up more of your Christmas cash.
+Have a search through your home, if you’re like many of us, you’ll have some unused gift cards hiding out in drawers, dressers, coat pockets, or random envelopes. sear.
+Combing through your inbox on the other hand, could also unearth some Amazon vouchers and perhaps some useful coupons or discount codes.
+These unexpected extras are a tremendous help to your budget, offsetting your expenses and freeing up more of your Christmas cash.
 If you have a $50 gift card, that could easily buy a few gifts for your family or friends.

-Using these points at Christmastime is a great tactic to keep your spending within your budget.
+Using these points for holiday shopping is a great way to keep your spending within your budget.

-While shopping with a credit card allows you to collect points, cashback, or other rewards, a cash-only approach is an especially important step if you don’t trust yourself to shop with plastic and pay off the balance in full afterwards.
+While shopping with a credit card allows you to collect points, cashback, or other rewards, a cash-only approach is an especially important step if you’re unable to shop with plastic and pay off the balance in full afterwards.